apprunjs/apprun-docs/docs/about.md

 ### Present the Live Code

 Traditionally, authors copy and paste the code snippets from their testing projects into the markdown documents as code blocks.
 The limitation is that they can only present the code but not the running code.
-This is because it would be simpler to show the running code than to describe the code behaviour.
+This is because it would be simpler to show the running code than to describe the code behavior.
 For example, describing a calculator could need an extended text, but it could be easier to present the calculator for users to click.

 You can visit the [AppRun Docs Page](https://apprun.js.org/docs/architecture-ideas/state-machine/#model-a-calculator) to see a running calculator.